containers/ramalama/docs/ramalama.conf.5.md

 **engine**="podman"

 Run RamaLama using the specified container engine.
-Valid options (Podman, Docker) RAMALAMA_CONTAINER_ENGINE environment variable overrides this field.
+Valid options are: Podman and Docker
+This field can be overridden by the RAMALAMA_CONTAINER_ENGINE environment variable.

+**host**="0.0.0.0"

+IP address for llama.cpp to listen on.

 **image**="quay.io/ramalama/ramalama:latest"